gkjpettet/strike3/README.md

 ```

 ### Iteration
 Disco is deliberately logic-less.
-The only non-variable tag is the `{{foreach}} {{endeach}}` block.
+The only exception is the `{{foreach}} {{endeach}}` block.
 Tags and HTML enclosed within this block are run for each post in the current `context`.
 For example, if we assume that the current context has three pages then the following code:

 ```html
 {{foreach}}